 Saying no to people you love is never easy.
 And as the pandemic drags on, it’s probably feeling harder than ever to pass up the opportunity to gather with family or friends and get a little taste of normal.
 But knowing how – and when – to say no is the first step to protecting your health and the health of the people you care about.
 Here are a few tools to help with these situations:

-Even though there are currently statewide restrictions on indoor social gatherings and limitations on outdoor gatherings, a few people may want to ignore them.
+Some people may want to ignore restrictions on gatherings.
 If you get an invitation that doesn’t follow the current restrictions, please say no. The restrictions are in place to help stop the spread of COVID-19.
 By limiting interactions with people outside of your household, you are helping protect people throughout our state.
 You are also helping prevent hospitals from becoming overwhelmed.
 Respecting the current restrictions is a way to do your part to help yourself, your friends and family, and your community.

 Saying no effectively starts with just that – saying no. A simple, direct no, is the best way to make yourself understood and closes the door for negotiations.